uenoku/llvm-project/README.md

     * `llvm/Analysis/MLPassResultPredictor.{h, cpp}`

        This file defines Pass Result Predictor framework interfaces. `MLPassResultPredcitor<IRUnit,AnalysisManger>` has `predictPassResult` method, which takes pass name (i.e. SROA, GVN...), IR (i.e. Function, Module...) as inputs and returns the estimated result of the pass.
 In that file, we can define prediction algorithms seprately.
 Currently, our predictor can predict 11 function passes.
 If the predictor takes other passes, the predictor simply predict that there is a change.
-    * `llvm/Analysis/PassReulstAnalysis.{h, cpp}`

-       This defineds Analysis pass whose result is a boolean vector to store predictions from the model.
-Model definition is `llvm/Analysis/models/all_model/`.